td0g/PCB_Gcode_Toolkit/README.md

 Select the .CSV file AND the .gcode file.
 Drag them onto the gcodeAutoLevel.csv script.
 It will display a couple notifications before completion and one when it is completed.
 If your .gcode file has thousands of lines, then be patient while it works - it may take several minutes.

 The script also generates another .CSV file which arranges the probe data into a matrix.
 Feel free to delete when you are finished.

+# Drill Optimizer

+Eagle is notorious for creating an inefficient path for drilling holes.
+This tool re-orders the drill order to reduce travel time.
+Simply drag and drop the .gcode file onto the PCB Drill Optimizer.exe.
+Although it isn't a perfect solution, the results are much better than the original from Eagle.